KevinGimbel/list.rs/README.md

 # list.rs
-> List directory files in current directory and all sub-directories
+> List files and directories

 ## HEY, LISTEN 🧚‍
 This is my first ever thing in Rust and it is not optimized or tested or whatever.
 It's probably a very bad idea to run this script from the `/` directory since it doesn't stop - it just prints all directories and files.